A. Use of Projectile Gear.

 (1) Subject to the provisions of this section, a person may use projectile gear to take fish in nontidal waters except for all trout species, walleye, striped bass, striped bass hybrid, northern pike, muskellunge, muskellunge hybrids including tiger musky, and largemouth and smallmouth bass.

-(2) A person may not take or attempt to take any fish with projectile gear in a Put-and-Take Trout Fishing Area or Special Fisheries Management Area designated for trout.
+(2) A person may not take or attempt to take any fish with a projectile gear in a Put-and-Take Trout Fishing Area or Special Fisheries Management Area for trout at any time.

-(3) A person may not take or attempt to take any fish with projectile gear in State-controlled community ponds or lakes.
+(3) A person may not take or attempt to take any fish with a projectile gear in State-controlled community ponds or lakes.
 However, the Department may permit the taking of carp in community ponds and lakes when it deems advisable.

 B. Open Seasons, Creel, Possession, and Size Limits on Game and Fresh Water Fish in Nontidal Waters.
 Except as otherwise provided in this chapter for specific areas, the following apply Statewide: